loopindex/tmce-angular-sample-project/README.md

 ## Setup

-After cloning and running `yarn` or `npm install` in the root folder, locate the `flite` and `lance` folders from the distribution archive and copy them to the `public` under the project root.
+After cloning this repo and running `yarn` or `npm install` in the root folder, locate the `flite` and `lance` folders from the distribution archive and copy them to the `public` folder under the project root.

 If you use only one of the plugins, then please edit `app.component.ts` and remove the references to the plugin you do not use.